cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

 - **App icon**

   **App icon** is required.
-When building, the app icon will be built into the __OPPO Quick Game__ project.
+When building, the app icon will be built into the __OPPO Mini Game__ project.
 Please make sure that the image under the app icon path exists.
 For example, if the application icon path is /assets/image/logo.png, the image directory and logo.png need to exist in the **Assets** directory of __Cocos Creator__ **Explorer**.

 - **Local npm installation path**